COPE European Seminar 2013

 Charles Darwin House Conference Centre, 12 Roger Street, London WC1N 2JU, UK

-The theme of this year’s seminar is “Correcting the literature”, which will encompass all of the issues involved, including why corrections are needed, the appropriate ways to deal with them in terms of expressions of concern, corrections and retractions, the scale of the problem and what can go wrong.
+The theme of this year's European seminar is “Publication ethics from student to professional”, which will encompass the lifespan issues faced at different developmental points, from students to editors to universities/institutions.
 Editors, publishers, authors and all those interested in publication ethics are welcome to attend.
-The full programme is available here.
+The programme can be downloaded here.